commenthol/veloze/docs/core/Router.md

 ## Mounting Routers

-routers can be mounted on each others, allowing for creation of larger applications.
+Routers can be mounted on each others, allowing for creation of larger applications using `.use(path, router)`.

 **NOTE:** A router **must** be mounted on a path which is not yet used by the app.
 Mounting different routers on the same path result in the last router to win.